DegreePlus is uniquely designed as a holistic approach that incorporates the entire

 What is a degreeplus mentor and how do I become one?

 DegreePlus mentors are faculty and exempt staff who receive training to guide students

 through Level 2 (Articulation & Reflection) and Level 3 (Integration & Application).

-The stipend is $500 for one academic year.
-To determine the time commitment, please
+The stipend is $500 for two semesters or one academic year.
+To determine the time

 Responsibilities of DegreePlus mentors

-- Attend two mandatory trainings given by Coulter Faculty Commons (October/March)
+- Attend two mandatory 60 minute trainings given by Coulter Faculty Commons (October/February)

 - Attend DegreePlus Day in the Spring Semester and guide a roundtable discussion with